Guillermo Lezama

 University of Pittsburgh

 As you navigate through my website, you will find information about my research, publications, presentations, and other professional activities.
-You can also find my resume and contact information if you would like to get in touch with me.
+You can also explore my coding portfolio and visit my GitHub to see examples of my work.
+You can find my resume and contact information if you would like to get in touch with me.

 Working Papers